Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Appendices

 Transformation into the inertial $(x,z)$ system is done by a rotation with the angle $0<\delta = A_U 2 \pi/\lambda_U \ll1$ resulting approximately in $x = x' - z' \delta + A_U sin(2 \pi/\lambda_U \cdot z')$ and $z = z'$.
-The instantaneous angle of the trajectory must be corrected by a term $ \delta (1 - cos(2 \pi/\lambda_U \cdot z'))$.
+The instantaneous angle of the trajectory must be corrected by a term $ \delta \cdot(1 - cos(2 \pi/\lambda_U \cdot z'))$.
 Alternatively, the differential equation (\ref{eqBiryukov}) can be transformed into the $(x,z)$ system resulting in

-An frequency modulation like term appears which might originate the third harmonic and the feature at 56 MeV in Fig. \ref{SimPeak3000MeV}.
+An frequency modulation like term appears which might result in Fig. \ref{SimPeak3000MeV} in the third harmonic and the feature at 56 MeV.

-For applications the photon energy $\hbar\omega$ is the primary quantity for which a peak intensity as high as possible and a line width as narrow as possible must be found.
+For applications the photon energy $\hbar\omega$ is the primary quantity for which a peak intensity as high as possible, a line width as narrow as possible, and total background radiation as low as possible must be found.
 In the following the procedure will be sketched to find proper parameters.
-With Eq. (\ref{Upot}) and (\ref{RzInvers}) a minimum barrier hight $U_B = U(x'_{max},\lambda_U/4)-U(x'_{min},\lambda_U/4)$ has been introduced with $x'_{max}$ and $x'_{min}$ both functions of $pv/R_{min}$.
+With Eq. (\ref{Upot}) and (\ref{RzInvers}) a minimum barrier height $U_B = U(x'_{max},\lambda_U/4)-U(x'_{min},\lambda_U/4)$ has been introduced with $x'_{max}$ and $x'_{min}$ both functions of $pv/R_{min}$.
 Solving for the latter at a given $U_B$ results in $pv/R_{min} = 2\pi \beta^2 m_e c^2 K/\lambda_U$.
 The right hand side has been obtained by the replacement $1/R_{min} = A_U (2\pi/\lambda_U)^2$ and elimination of $A_U$ with the undulator parameter $K = \gamma\cdot A_U \cdot 2\pi/\lambda_U$.
 Since the left hand side is a constant, it follows that $K$ and $\lambda_U$ are strictly correlated, independent of $\gamma$.
 Intensities of the peak and the high energy tail are rather sensitive functions of $U_B$.
 For a somewhat optimized $U_B$ = 8 eV a $pv/R_{min}$ = 0.34 MeV/$\mu$m is obtained, and for a reasonable large $K$ = 0.53 a $\lambda_U$ = 5.0 $\mu$m results.
-Now $\gamma$ can be calculated with the aid of Eq. (\ref{undulatorEnergy}) for the wanted $\hbar\omega$.
+Now $\gamma$ can be calculated with the aid of Eq.
+(1) for the wanted $\hbar\omega$.
 The only remaining parameter is the number of periods $N_U$ which must be optimized by simulation calculations.
 Practical limits originate, in addition to scattering, also from the amplitude relaxation $L_A$ which is a material constant.
+Since it is unknown we assumed $L_A = \infty$.